Enderknight2016/one/README.md

 # one
-## Cub Linux 1.0 - status: Pre-Release
+## Cub Linux 1.0 - status: Abandoned
-The first official version of Cub Linux (formally Chromixium OS) based on Ubuntu 14.04.4 This is currently at Release Candidate stage.
+The first official version of Cub Linux (formally Chromixium OS) based on Ubuntu 14.04.4

-## ISO Downloads
-Please click on the [Releases](https://github.com/CubLinux/one/releases) icon to access ISO downloads of Cub Linux 1.0 for 32 and 64 bit.

-## Debian Packages Source Code
-Cub Linux hosts a Debian repository at https://bintray.com/cublinux/deb.
-The source code for the packages can be found here.
+I want to bring back this amazing OS.
+I think I can update to 16.04 eventually.
+Forking is useful.